Clinician Scientist Fellowship

 1Fellowships must be hosted in a UK university or research institute.
 Short periods of research experience away from the host institution may be requested and must be fully justified.

 Funding support is provided for:

-- the candidate’s salary at the appropriate specialty registrar or honorary consultant grade.
+- Your salary at the appropriate speciality registrar or honorary consultant grade

 Our fellowships offer a range of benefits beyond funding, including access to networking and training opportunities, flexible working policies and an accelerated route through the Tier 1 visa system.